EBI-Metagenomics/pipeline-v5/environment/README.md

 InterproScan requirements are: python3, perl 5 and java.
 If your environment doesn't meet the minimum requirements you can use the provided conda environment:

-- 'conda env -p interproscan.yml', add '-n' for specify a name for th env.
+- 'conda env -p interproscan.yml', add '-n' to specify a name for th env.

 Release: [https://www.ebi.ac.uk/interpro/release_notes/75.0/](https://www.ebi.ac.uk/interpro/release_notes/75.0/)